-The Proponent shall select an inverter which is compatible with the SGD.
+The Proponent shall select inverters which are compatible with the SGD.
 The list of compatible inverters is subject to change from time to time.

 For the latest list of compatible inverters or enquiries in relation to compatible inverters please refer to Horizon Power's website at www.horizonpower.com.au/contractors-installers/connect-solar-battery-ev/ or contact renewables@horizonpower.com.au.